hainayanda/Pharos/README.md

 }
 ```

-you can always bind two subjects to notify each other as long its type is `BindableObservable`:
+you can always bind two Observables to notify each other:

 ```swift
 class MyClass {